How to Talk to Your Kids About 9/11 & Other Traumatic Events

-Today is the 11th anniversary of 9-11.
-It's been nearly a decade, but the memories of that day felt fresh last December after the Newtown shootings, and again this spring after the Boston Marathon bombing.
+Today is the 12th anniversary of 9/11.
+The memories of that day felt fresh last December after the Newtown shootings, and again this spring after the Boston Marathon bombing.
 If there is a constant in this life, it's that terrorism and large-scale tragedy will happen again and again.
 For us parents, this poses a special challenge: How do we shepherd our children through these traumatic events?

 Dr. Lieberman: We should reassure children that we love them and that we, our president, and many others are doing a lot of things to keep them safe.
 We shouldn't describe terrorists in language that makes them seem larger than life lurking on every street corner, or like monsters in scary movies.